SEc-123/SCSM-Global-Patent-Certification/A.SCSM Authorized Use Statement.md

 - Role or subject identifiers differ (`hostip`, `ip`, `srcip`, etc.).
 - Perimeter devices often lack a **Triple-Mapping Mechanism** for correlating roles, behaviors, and tags.

-This certification ensures that all node-level devices provide a **unified semantic interface** aligned with the **SCSM Security Investigation Language**.
+This certification ensures that all node-level devices provide a **unified semantic interface** aligned with the **SCSM Security Investigation Language**, **with unified and unambiguous subject identifiers**.

 It standardizes field alignment and semantic tagging across heterogeneous products, enabling **seamless integration** within platform-level systems.

 By enforcing these requirements, products from different vendors and categories can operate under a **single, interoperable investigation framework**, ensuring consistent interpretation, processing, and correlation of behavior data at the platform level.